codebird/datasciencecoursera/cleaningdata-fp/ReadMe.md

 run_analysis.R is the main file that should be run, the other 2 R files should be in the same working directory as run_analysis.R as they are sourced inside run_analysis.R

+The smartlab data, obtained from the course should aslo be in the same working directory as run_analysis.R file.